Homemade Chicken Stock

 How long does homemade stock last?

 This chicken stock will keep for up to five days in the fridge.
 I wouldn’t use it past that, even if it smells ok.
-Keep in mind, this is freshly made stock with no preservatives!
-You can also freeze it— then it should last up to 6 months.
+Keep in mind, this is freshly made stock with no preservatives.
+You can also freeze it for up to 6 months.

 Print